NSYSU-AI-Lab-116/Auto-meta-heuristic-with-transformers/research_workspace/auto-metaheuristic/ResearchArchitecture.md

 ## <span style="color:red">GOALS</span>

-1. Get AS MUCH AS POSSIBLE labled function from this hyper-heuristic algorithm's result in order to build a automated meta-heuristic transformer
+1. Get AS MUCH AS POSSIBLE labled function from this hyper-heuristic algorithm's result in order to build a automated meta-heuristic transformer(Long-term goals)

 2. Get the best combination of meta-heuristic algorithm

+3. Explore the impact of self-attention machanisms on the quality of decision-making

 ## Ideas (Write down your ideas here)